What are sinuses?

 - Pain relievers to reduce any pain

 Problem is that sometimes patients are using these over-the-counter or prescription decongestant nose drops and sprays for to long!
-They should be used for only few days because they can lead to even more congestion and swelling of nasal passages.
-If the sinusitis is caused by a virus, then the antibiotics will not help but, the condition usually resolves spontaneously in few days!
+They should be used for only a few days because they can lead to even more congestion and swelling of nasal passages.
+If a virus causes the sinusitis, then the antibiotics will not help and the condition will usually resolve spontaneously in a few days!

 - Chronic sinusitis

-Doctors often find it difficult to treat chronic sinusitis successfully, because the symptoms persist even after taking antibiotics for a long period.
+Doctors often find it difficult to treat chronic sinusitis successfully, because the symptoms persist even after taking antibiotics for an extended period.
 Many general practitioners are treating chronic sinusitis as though it is an infection, by using antibiotics and decongestants, but not with success.
 Others use both antibiotics along with steroid nasal sprays.

 - Inhaling steam from a vaporizer or a hot cup of water